wijnandtop/home_assistant_gardena/gardena/README.md

 ## Usage

-Just copy the content of this repo to
+Just copy the content of this repository to (so including the "gardena" folder)

 ```
 [your home-assistant-path]/config/custom_components